onzag/itemize/docs/basics/developing-flow.md

  4. `npm run webpack-dev` or `npm run webpack` (within the project directory)
  5. `npm run start-dev-server` or `NO_SSR=true NO_SEO=true npm run start-dev-server` (within the project directory)

+### Testing debugging

+Special functions available in the window named `ENABLE_TESTING` and `DISABLE_TESTING` allow to enable the testing mode as it is used during by the tests ran by the puppetter browser, this allows to debug tests.

 ## More information

 For more information about the commands shown in here, you might refer to [NPM Commands](./npm-commands.md)